DonnerLab/2025_Park_ConfirmationBias-through-Selective-Readout-of-Information-Encoded-in-Human-Parietal-Cortex/README.md

 Computation of the information measures which are central to this project was done with the MINT: https://github.com/panzerilab/MINT
-BIORXIV article:
-MINT: a toolbox for the analysis of multivariate neural information coding and transmission Gabriel Matías Lorenz, Nicola M. Engel, Marco Celotto, Loren Kocillari, Sebastiano Curreli, Tommaso Fellin, Stefano Panzeri https://doi.org/10.1101/2024.11.04.621910, PLOS Computational Biology, in press.
+Lorenz GM, Engel NM, Celotto M, Koçillari L, Curreli S, Fellin T, et al. (2025) MINT: A toolbox for the analysis of multivariate neural information coding and transmission.
+PLoS Comput Biol 21(4): e1012934. https://doi.org/10.1371/journal.pcbi.1012934

 Scripts which compute the information measures using MINT with source data (principal components:
   Intersection information: confbias_MINTII_int12_cic.m